Table of Contents

-In litigation, a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to self-sufficient with their own individual income.
+In litigation, a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to be self-sufficient with their own individual income.
 This can lead to much conflict and fighting as spouses litigate over the “reasonableness” of one another’s expenses.

-“The spouse seeking maintenance has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse”
+“The spouse seeking maintenance has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse.”

-“The spouse seeking maintenance had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient”
+“The spouse seeking maintenance had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient.”